peterc/pismo/README.markdown

 ## STATUS:

 Pismo is a work in progress and is being used heavily in the development of http://coder.io/.
 Pismo is used in production systems on both Ruby 1.8 and 1.9.
 I do not know how it fares on JRuby, Rubinius, or others yet.

+Planned/forthcoming features include the fetching of "external" data like tags from Delicious, content analysis through 3rd party services, and extraction of graphics from the main article text (for thumbnailing, say).

 ## NEW IN 0.5.0: